ansible-collections/cloud-content-handbook/GUIDELINES/pr_submission_and_review_guidelines.md

+# Pull Request Submission Guidelines

+Submitting a Pull Request (PR) is a collaborative process that benefits from clarity and adherence to best practices.

+### **1. Clearly Define the Purpose**
+Clearly articulate the purpose of your changes.
+Explain what problem your PR is solving or what enhancement it brings.

+### **2. Provide Detailed Descriptions**
+Offer detailed descriptions for your changes.
+Link the Github issues and/or the Jira tickets associated with the PR.
+Explain the reasoning behind decisions and any potential trade-offs.
+Provide a code snippet in the description that demonstrates how to replicate or test the added/modified functionality in the pull request.

+### **3. Small, Focused Changes**
+Keep your changes focused and avoid bundling unrelated updates.
+Ensure that each pull request (PR) addresses a single functionality or feature.
+Small, incremental changes are easier to review and merge.

+### **4. Check for Code Quality**
+Run linters and static code analysis tools to check for code quality issues.
+Address any identified problems before submitting.
+Do not request for review until all the sanity and linters tests pass.
+If these tests cannot be fixed, please mention the reasons in the description.

+### **5. Follow Coding Standards**
+Adhere to the project's [coding standards and style guidelines](https://github.com/ansible-collections/cloud-content-handbook/blob/main/GUIDELINES/coding_guidelines.md).
+Consistent code formatting makes reviews smoother.

+### **6. Include Tests**
+If applicable, include tests that cover your changes.
+Ensure existing tests pass and add new ones to validate your modifications.

+### **7. Update Documentation**
+If your changes impact project documentation, update it accordingly.
+Clear and updated documentation helps users and other contributors.

+### **8. Respect Branching Strategies**
+Adhere to the project's branching strategies.
+Submit your PR against the appropriate branch, and understand the project's release cycle.

+### **9. Verify CI Status**
+Ensure that your changes pass the Continuous Integration (CI) checks.
+Address any CI failures promptly.
+If you discover issues unrelated to your PR, please open a separate issue to address them.
+This practice ensures that PRs remain concise and focused on specific changes.

+### **10. Don't Squash Commits Once a PR is Under Review**
+Refrain from squashing commits during the review process to preserve a transparent history of changes.
+However, once the review process is concluded, and the PR has obtained the required approvals, you may use squash and commit, with the exception of PRs associated with module promotion.

+### **11. Respond to Feedback**
+Be responsive to feedback from reviewers.
+Address comments, make necessary adjustments, and engage in discussions to improve the PR.

+### **12. Be Patient**
+Understand that code reviews take time.
+Be patient and responsive during the review process.

 # Code Review Guidelines

 Code review plays a pivotal role in our development process, guaranteeing the quality, maintainability, and collaborative excellence of our codebase.
 The guidelines presented here are evolving, offering a structured approach to code reviews and cultivating a culture of continuous improvement and knowledge sharing within our development team.